JujuYuki/godel2-benchmark/README.md

 ### channel-race

-A program that uses an asynchronous channel as a lock, but mistakenly puts the channel buffer size as 2 which allows for the 2 senders supposed to protect the shared emmory accesses to happen together, instead of havin one of them wait for the receiver of the currently running access to unlock the channel.
+A program that uses an asynchronous channel as a lock, but mistakenly puts the channel buffer size as 2 which allows for the 2 senders supposed to protect the shared memory accesses to happen together, instead of having one of them wait for the receiver of the currently running access to unlock the channel.

 | No Terminal State | No Cycle | No Global Deadlock | Liveness | Safety | Data Race Free |
 |:-----------------:|:--------:|:------------------:|:--------:|:------:|:--------------:|